Southern New Hampshire University: Colleges and schools

-Honors program

-The three-year Honors Program is a custom-designed, integrated academic experience that is offered over the course of six semesters for business majors.
-As a result, students earn an undergraduate business degree in three years rather than four.
-It was started using a challenge grant from the U.S. Department of Education in 1995.
-SNHU offers similar accelerated programs to undergraduate students majoring in creative writing and justice studies as well.

 Faculty

-SNHU's faculty consists of 130 full-time instructors, 8,042 part-time instructors.
+SNHU's faculty consists of 130 full-time instructors and 8,042 part-time instructors.
 According to The Century Foundation, SNHU spent more than $11 million on advertising from August 2016 to January 2017, and only 18 cents for every dollar was spent on instruction.

 Regional centers

 Southern New Hampshire University's COCE offers programs both online and at its three regional centers.
 The university's main campus serves as a regional center, in addition to satellite campuses in Salem, New Hampshire and Brunswick, Maine.

 After Trinity College in Vermont closed in 2001, SNHU established the Vermont Center in Colchester, which houses the field-based graduate program in education.

 Online programs

 Enrollment in the College of Online & Continuing Education (COCE), based in downtown Manchester, has increased rapidly: from 8,000 students in 2001 to 34,000 in 2014, to over 135,000 according to SNHU.
 Alumni and educators outside SNHU have criticized the university's aggressive recruiting techniques and nationwide advertising campaigns, comparing them to those used by for-profit institutions such as the University of Phoenix and the now-defunct ITT Technical Institute.
 In response, LeBlanc said that SNHU has "borrowed the best of operational practices from the for-profits (customer service, data analytics, a sense of urgency and accountability) while eschewing the practices that cast them in such a poor light."

 SNHU's College for America (CfA) operated from 2013 until it was retired.
 CfA offered degrees that relied on competency-based learning rather than traditional credit hours, based in part on programs at Western Governors University.
 In 2013, CfA became the first of its kind to gain federal approval from the U.S. Department of Education.
 In 2017, it formed a partnership with the U.S. Office of Personnel Management, making all federal employees eligible for CfA courses.